hww/hww.github.io/resume.en.md

 ### Rocket Amusements

-Lead Software & Hardware Developer
+Lead Software & Hardware Engineer
 2014 — 2020 | Saint Petersburg (RF) / New Braunfels (USA) / Guangzhou (China)

+* Participation in a collaborative project with the legendary game designer and producer Dave Siller (lead producer of the original Crash Bandicoot and Aero the Acro-Bat).
 * Electronics Design: Designed from scratch two revisions of programmable I/O boards for arcade machines.
 * Enclosure Design: Performed mechanical design and strength calculations for a two-seat arcade cabinet (ticket redemption class) in SolidWorks and PTC Creo for serial production.
 Designed injection-molded plastic components.
 * 3D Game Development: Wrote game software in Unity for a line of 3D arcade games, put into mass production in China: